-This product may cause birth defects and therefore isn’t recommended if you’re pregnant or breast-feeding or if you intend to become pregnant.
+This product may cause congenital issues and is therefore not recommended if you’re pregnant or breastfeeding or intend to become pregnant.

-Light therapy: Exposure of the affected area to ultraviolet light (UVB) at certain wavelengths decrease skin inflammation and help slow skin cell production.
+Light therapy: Exposure of the affected area to UVB light at certain wavelengths decreases skin inflammation and helps slow skin cell production.
 UVB therapy is usually applied two to three times a week until the condition improves and then less often to remain in remission.
-Short-term side effects might include redness, itching and dry skin.
+Short-term side effects might include redness, itching, and dry skin.
 Your doctor may prescribe a moisturizer to help with the discomfort.

-Psoralen plus ultraviolet A (PUVA): This is a combination of light and medicine based treatment.
+Psoralen plus ultraviolet A (PUVA): This is a combination of light- and medicine-based treatment.
 It involves taking a light-sensitizing medication (psoralen) before exposure to UVA light.
-The combination of the deeper penetrating light source (UVA) and the medication will result in a more effective treatment.
-It is often used for more-severe cases of psoriasis.
-You may experience nausea, headache, burning and itching.
+The combination of the deeper penetrating light source (UVA) and the medication will result in more effective treatment.
+It is often used for more severe cases of psoriasis.
+You may experience nausea, headache, burning, and itching.
 Long-term side effects include dry and wrinkled skin, freckles, increased sun sensitivity, and increased risk of skin cancer, including melanoma.

 Cyclosporine: This is another medication that can help severe psoriasis.
 However, it may also cause high blood pressure and kidney damage.